Power Lunch on Dementia Friendly Business

 Ashley has developed numerous training programs including the use of individualized music therapy, therapeutic activity, and Snoezelen Rooms, among others.

 Ashley holds a BA in Gerontology, is a certified educator for the Dementia Understanding the Journey Course, holds a certificate from the NCCDP as a Certified Dementia Practitioner and is certified for Dementia Care Mapping from the trailblazing Bradford University in the UK.
+She is currently pursuing a Global Executive MBA with a focus in Health & the Life Sciences from the Rotman School of Management

 She has previously been a board member of the provincial chapter and national federation of the Alzheimer’s Society of Canada.